 Students who withdraw from Penn State, even for just one semester, will be required to complete the "Loan Exit Interview" on eLion to comply with University policy and federal regulations.
 Students who do not complete the Loan Exit Interview may have registration and transcript holds placed on their academic records.

 Future student aid eligibility may be in jeopardy if you withdraw from school

-If you withdraw from the University, your student aid for the future semester will be canceled.
+If you withdraw from the University, your student aid for the following semester will be cancelled.
 If you process a re-enrollment request for an upcoming semester, please contact the Office of Student Aid to request consideration for reinstatement of your aid.

 Your student aid for the future academic year may be in jeopardy if you fall below the minimum credit expectation for satisfactory academic progress, which affects your eligibility for most student aid programs.
 Academic progress is calculated using the number of credits you attempt and earn each semester.
 These credit requirements are completely separate from those determined by your academic college or department.